A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 Don’t get confused between the two!
 Though both are considered public baths, the Onsen and Sento serve different functions.
 Think of the onsen as nature’s pool for relaxation and the Sento as a man-made facility for self-cleaning.

 In kanji, Sento (銭湯) translates into “coin” and “hot water”, respectively.
-And if you can already deduce from its name, the Sento is essentially a place where you can buy hot water to bathe or shower.
+And if you can already deduce from its name, the Sento is essentially a place to buy hot water to bathe or shower.
 Popular in the post-war era due to population increase and smaller houses to make up for it, many families turned to their local Sento to bathe as not all houses came equipped with washing facilities.

 It’s been recorded that more than 20,000 Sento existed in the mid-1960s, with only 5,000 left in Japan today.
 If you were to experience bathing in one of these traditional Sento today, you’d have to venture into residential areas.